dgraph-io/dgraph/wiki/content/query-language/index.md

 The available tokenizers are currently `term, exact, int, float, geo, date, datetime`.
 All of them except `exact` are the default tokenizers for their respective data types.

+{{% notice "note" %}}To be able to do sorting and filtering on a predicate, you must index it.{{% /notice %}}

 ### Reverse Edges
 Each graph edge is unidirectional.
 It points from one node to another.
 A lot of times,  you wish to access data in both directions, forward and backward.
-Instead of having to send edges in both directions, you can use the `@reverse` keyword at the end of a uid (entity) field declaration in the schema file.
+Instead of having to send edges in both directions, you can use the `@reverse` keyword at the end of a uid (entity) field declaration in the schema.
 This specifies that the reverse edge should be automatically generated.
-For example, if we want to add a reverse edge for `directed_by` predicate, we should have a schema file as follows.
+For example, if we want to add a reverse edge for `directed_by` predicate, we should have a schema as follows.

 ```
 name.en: string @index